askui/askui-example-android-parallel-devices/Readme.md

 # askui-example-android-parallel-devices
-Simple example is using askui and paralleize the execution of multiple test suites on 2 android devices to speed up the overall execution time.
+A simple example using AskUI to parallelize the execution of multiple test suites on 2 Android devices to speed up the overall execution time.

 ### Pre-Requests
 - 2 Android Devices connected to the local device